kperkins411/Pytorch_combine_embeddings_and_continuous_variables/README.md

-# Pytorch combining embeddings and continuous variables
+# Pytorch how to combine embeddings and continuous variables
 Convert categorical variables into embeddings and concat them with with continuous variables that serve as input to a fully connected neural net.

 Ref: [Justin Johnsons excellent pytorch introduction ](https://github.com/jcjohnson/pytorch-examples)